Main sequence: Classification

+M-type (and, to a lesser extent, K-type) main-sequence stars are usually referred to as red dwarfs.

 Properties

 The majority of stars on a typical HR diagram lie along the main-sequence curve.
 This line is pronounced because both the spectral type and the luminosity depends only on a star's mass, at least to zeroth-order approximation, as long as it is fusing hydrogen at its core—and that is what almost all stars spend most of their "active" lives doing.